pjtunstall/0-shell/README.md

 - The outer quotes are to be omitted, as in the instruction for the next item.
 - The text inside those outer quotes is to be entered unchanged in shells which don't use `!` as a special character for history expension, such as PowerShell and fish.
 - In shells with default history expension (such as Zsh, csh, and tcsh), the `!` is to be escaped with a preceding `\`.
 Otherwise, these shells will display `dquote>` in response to any input till you close the inner quotes.
 In Bash, history expansion is disabled in non-interactive mode (e.g. `bash -c 'echo "something!"'`), so the bang works unescaped; in interactive Bash it only needs escaping if `histexpand` is enabled (the usual default), otherwise `echo "something!"` works as-is.
-  - It works as is with the default settings for Bash in my current version of VS Code, for what that's worth ...
+  - It works as is with the default settings for Bash in my current version of VS Code, for what that's worth...
 - In POSIX shell (sh), dash, and ksh, that have optional history expansion, the text should be entered depending on which option is currently selected.
 I gather the default is no history expansion with `!`.
 - It's my understanding that BusyBox's default shell (ash) does not treat `!` as special (it lacks history expansion by default, similar to dash).
 However, if built with hush (another shell included in BusyBox), history expansion with `!` can be optionally enabled.